The Kinesiology department takes pride in providing sound, accurate, and timely advising to all undergraduate and graduate students.

 session or for transfer students a Transfer Information Program (TIP) session and

-an academic advisor who will work closely with you through to the time you graduate.
+who will work closely with you through to the time you graduate.

 If you are a current undergraduate student, meet each semester with your academic advisor to discuss coursework, progress, career planning, and to resolve any problems that arise along the way.

 Please be sure you are on the Kinesiology Student Email list.
 If you are not getting email from the department please contact Winston Kwong in the Kinesiology main office at (408) 924-3011 and ask to have your email added to the list.
 This is a critical resource for you and the department.

 Looking for a 'roadmap' to graduation?
 Roadmaps can be found on the SJSU Advising Hub MyRoadMap page.

 For those interested in Physical Therapy, additional information is provided here.

 Remember to file for graduation one year in advance of the semester you plan to graduate!

 Undergraduate Students Frequently Asked Questions

 How do I get help with KIN advising?

 First, know who your advisor is and please be sure to contact your advisor during the regular semester--don't wait until Winter or Summer when they are likely not here!
 Also, the Advising Handbook, and the Roadmaps (see above) will likely answer most of your questions.
 Advising help is also available at the University Advising Hub (scroll down to links), the Student Advising Center (also see link below) and, starting in August 2010, the CASA Advising Center will be available in MacQuarrie Hall.
 Only after you have tried all these sources, please contact the KIN office at 924 3010 and you will be told which instructor is doing advising on which day per week over the summer/winter, or to find out who is your assigned advisor.
 Unfortunately, owing to state budget cuts, we have lost staff members and cannot respond as quickly as we used to.